facebook/ThreatExchange/open-media-match/CONTRIBUTING.md

 ### Get started

  * Clone this Git repository locally.
 You can do this through the CLI or through the "Clone Git Repository..." shortcut on the VS Code welcome screen.
- * Open the `open-media-match` project in the dev container:
+ * Open the `open-media-match` folder in VSCode
-   * Cmd-Shift-P, "Dev Containers: Open Folder in Container..."
-   * Select the `open-media-match` directory containing this `CONTRIBUTING.md` file within the local Git repo (not the repo root).
+ * VSCode should ask you if you want to reopen the folder in a Dev Container.
+Select "Reopen in Container".
  * Wait for the container to build

 The VSCode window should now be replaced with a new one with `open-media-match` as the project root.